 - How Does Alcohol Affect the Brain?

-How Alcohol Affects the Stomach
+How Does Alcohol Affect the Stomach?

 There are many effects on the entire digestive system from heavy alcohol use, and the stomach is no exception.
 Immediate effects on the stomach after consuming alcohol can include acid reflux and heartburn.
 Long-term alcohol use can lead to stomach inflammation, leaky gut syndrome, and irritable bowel syndrome.
 Studies have also shown an increase in the risk of stomach cancer in heavy drinkers.

-How Alcohol Affects the Intestines
+How Does Alcohol Affect the Intestines?

 Heavy consumption of alcohol damages the normal function of the intestinal tract.
 Prostaglandins are formed in a healthy intestine, which will help suppress inflammation throughout the digestive tract.
 Long-term alcohol use causes the suppression of prostaglandins, which causes chronic inflammation.
 This inflammation then damages the lining of the intestinal walls.
 This process will lead to toxins leaking into the body as well as limitations on the ability of the body to absorb nutrients from the small intestine.